Tap here to get 5 Secrets to Stress Free Dinners

 Variations

 • Switch up the cheese: Gruyere cheese, feta cheese, Swiss cheese, and goat cheese are also great options.
-I suggest keeping the total amount to 1 cup, but you can feel free to use any combination of these cheeses.
+I suggest keeping the total amount to one cup, but you can feel free to use any combination of these cheeses.

 Storing Leftovers